Cinderford town centre

 The Cinderford Regeneration Board is committed to improving the town centre, resulting in a safer, more attractive environment.

 Town centre projects to date include:

 Cinderford Town Council and Forest of Dean District Council worked together to submit an Expression of Interest to the Future High Streets Fund and the Ministry for Housing, Communities and Local Government has now confirmed it will contribute towards the costs of preparing a Business Case.
 The project development money will be used to draw up viable project plans for a number of transformative Town Centre schemes which could include:

 - Pedestrianising part of the town’s triangle to increase public open space

 - Repurposing some of Cinderford’s town centre land and property for new commercial and community uses

 - Improving Car Parking

-The Business Case will be submitted to the Ministry for Housing, Communities and Local Government in April next year and a decision on which towns will receive funds to carry out their projects will be made in the Summer/Autumn of 2020.
+The Business Case will be submitted to the Ministry for Housing, Communities and Local Government in June this year and a decision on which towns will receive funds to carry out their projects will be made in the Summer/Autumn.

 The series of 6 artworks have been installed to mark the existing Town Trail route, providing symbolic clues to some of the past industrial and cultural activity across the town.